Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 We found this ink pas very easy to use.
 Simply press the stamp down on the foam pad for a second and work it on a piece of paper.
 After a minute, a nice matte black ink starts to form.
 Bonus points for its AMCI accreditation which vouches for the product’s safety.

 This ink pad lasts a very long time.
 Expect close to 5000 impressions before needing to re-ink.
-Measuring 2.75 by 4.25”, this makes it good enough for daily use or completing several large batch projects for smaller flyers and tags.
+Measuring 2.75 by 4.25”, makes it good enough for daily use or completing several large batch projects for smaller flyers and tags.
 Speaking of projects, you can complete them in comfort on the best standing desk chairs.

 Award: BEST FOR KIDS